 4.)
 Basilica di San Zeno Maggiore

-Again, it’s an impressive spot to visit in and of itself and is perhaps one of the more impressive churches to visit in Verona (which is saying a lot as Verona is certainly not short of rather impressive churches to visit).
+Again, it’s an impressive spot to visit in and of itself and is perhaps one of the more impressive churches to visit in Verona.
+This is saying a lot as Verona is certainly not short of rather impressive churches to visit.

 5.)
 Torre dei Lamberti

 Overlooking the Piazza Delle Erbe, this tower is one of the best things to do for in Verona for the incredible views over the city.
 Unsurprisingly, after all, it is a tower.

 It’s got such a brilliant position overlooking the city and is a great spot to visit to get a proper sense of how expansive (and how relatively flat) the city is.